SV-ZeroOne/Hacking_Write-ups/thm_wonderland.md

 sudo -u rabbit /usr/bin/python3.6 /home/alice/walrus_and_the_carpenter.py
 ```

-### Stage 2 - Rabbit
+### Stage 2 - rabbit to hatter

-You can run linpeas script again as the **rabbit** user and it will reveal the **teaParty** file which has its SUID bits set and it will also show the perl capabilities we found earlier, however rabbit can't run perl also so we will investigate the teaParty file further.
+You can run linpeas script again as the **rabbit** user and it will reveal the **teaParty** file which has its SUID bits set and it will also show the perl capabilities we found earlier, however rabbit can't run perl also so we will continue investigate the teaParty binary file further.

 ![teaParty file](/Images/thm_wonderland_rabbit_2.jpg)

 As you can see the SUID bit is set on this file which can help us escalate our privileges.
-It seems to be a standard C executable file that when we cat it we can see that its executing the **date** linux function.
+It seems to be a standard C executable binary file that when we cat it we can see that its executing the **date** linux function.

 ![teaParty file date output](/Images/thm_wonderland_rabbit_3.jpg)

-Similar to the python escalation earlier we can create a new bash file called date in our /tmp folder and then manipulate the $PATH variable to execute our date function first in order to escalate our privileges using this teaParty binary file.
+Similar to the python escalation earlier we can create a new bash file called date in our **/tmp** folder and then manipulate the **$PATH** variable to execute our date function first in order to escalate our privileges using this teaParty binary file.

 ```
 # Change the path variable to include /tmp folder